umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### element

 A CSS selector for the element you wish to highlight.
-The tour step will position it self near the element.
+The tour step will position itself near the element.

-A lot of elements in the Umbraco backoffice have a data-element attribute.
-It's recommended to use that, because id and class are subject to changes. e.g
+A lot of elements in the Umbraco backoffice have a "data-element" attribute.
+It's recommended to use that, because "id" and "class" are subject to changes. e.g.

 	[data-element='section-content']

-TIP : Use the dev tools from your browser to find the id, class, data-attribute...
+TIP: Use the developer tools from your browser to find the id, class and data-attribute.

 ![Step element example highlighting content section](images/element.png)

 ### elementPreventClick

-Setting this to true will prevent that no JavaScript events are bound to the highlighted element.
+Setting this to true will prevent JavaScript events from being bound to the highlighted element.
 A "Next" button will be added to the tour step.

-This is very useful when you want to highlight for example a button, but want to prevent the user clicking on it.
+As an example, it is very useful when you would like to highlight a button, but would like to prevent the user clicking it.

 ### event